-Annemarie McCambridge (née Berssenbrugge) was born in Holland.
-In 1978 she started her nursing career at the Deaconesses’ Hospital Bronovo (currently the family hospital of the Dutch Royal Family) in her home town of The Hague.
+Annemarie McCambridge (née Berssenbrugge) was born, educated and trained in the Netherlands.
+She started her nursing career at the Deaconesses’ Hospital Bronovo (currently the family hospital of the Dutch Royal Family), followed by perioperative training in the inner city Westeinde Hospital in her home town of The Hague.

 Annemarie’s Perioperative Art embraces scenes of people at work in and around operating theatres from a patient’s viewpoint as well as that of the surgical team.

-Annemarie: “I have always been captivated by the combination of theatre lights, appealing colours and the intensity of the work being carried out.
-I remember watching it during the quieter moments as a circulating nurse in theatre and promising myself to capture it on canvas one day.
-It looks like that promise has come true.
-It would be exciting to share my art with other hospitals, medical centres and professionals.
-After all, they have provided me with this unique inspiration and I consider my perioperative art work as a tribute to them, the committed staff at all perioperative departments throughout New Zealand and the rest of the world!”
+“I have always been captivated by the combination of theatre lights, appealing colours and the intensity of the work being carried out.
+I remember watching it during the quieter moments as a circulating nurse in theatre and wanting to capture it on canvas one day.
+It is exciting to share my art with the medical world that I have been working in for so such a long time as well as sharing it with the general public.”

 In July 2009 Annemarie was asked by one of the South Pacific Pictures Art Directors of TVNZ’s Shortland Street to provide them with one of her perioperative paintings for their set.
 ‘Diathermy’ was subsequently used on set during filming of one of Shortland Street’s episodes.

-In 2015 Annemarie started exhibiting on a more permanent basis at the Peroperative Department of North Shore Hospital, Auckland NZ.
+Between 2015 and 2018 Annemarie exhibited solo at the Perioperative Department of North Shore Hospital, Auckland NZ.

 In 2016 Annemarie retired from nursing to spend more time on her art.
 Annemarie continues painting and life drawing on a regular basis.